 Transform classic pages to modern pages

 Classic SharePoint sites typically have classic pages being wiki pages, web part pages, blog pages or publishing pages and these pages cannot present themselves using a modern user interface.
-A classic site however can host modern pages and this is the solution here.
-After you've maximized the use of the modern list and library user interface and connected your site to an Office 365 Group transforming the pages to modern pages is the last task to fully transform your classic site into a modern group connected site.
-Get inspired by the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.
+A classic site however can host modern pages which enable great end user experiences.
+You can find inspiration via the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.